 Ultimately they just feel a bit, well….underwhelming.
 They just doesn't stack up against commercial releases.

 And we know why...

 Shit’s moved on people.
 Snoop Dogg is releasing material solely for TV.
 Trent Reznor just did the music for a BBC4 documentary.
 Music composed for TV and advertising is big business.
-Its legit.
-And International recording artists and performers want a piece of the pie.
+It means everyone needs to up their game.
 And we see that as a good thing, as it drives standards up.
-It means everyone needs to up their game.
-Sweet.
-Bring it on.
-No more insipid soundalikes and half baked pastiches ta very much.
+No more insipid soundalikes and half-baked pastiches ta very much.
 Well certainly not from us anyway.

 And there in lies the rub.

 Too many companies see it as a job, in a service industry and not as a vocation.
 And you can hear it a mile off in their work.